Why should accountants care about Climate Change?

 Which is why Dr Kupers insists that “the accountant is intrinsic to addressing climate change.”

-Prosperous and sustainable results
+Prosperous and sustainable results for accountants

 First, we must ask ourselves, what is sustainability?
 The ICAEW says ‘sustainability describes a world where resources are at least maintained and which does not live by eating into its capital, whether natural, economic, social or human.’